yunhenk/Conv-KNRM/README.md

 # Conv-KNRM

-This is a implementation of the paper:
+This is an implementation of the paper:
 [Convolutional Neural Networks for Soft-Matching N-Grams in Ad-hoc Search](http://www.cs.cmu.edu/~zhuyund/papers/WSDM_2018_Dai.pdf)